Search results for

 Using the Pixel Buds app is the only way to adjust EQ modes and toggle the Adaptive Sound setting.

 You do not have to be an audiophile to want more control over how your music sounds.
 However, while many other earbud brands have nailed the implementation of custom EQs, Google continues to miss the mark with the Pixel Buds A series.
 To this day, users can only customize the bass response of their Pixel Buds A Series.
-The Pixel Buds Pro are the only Google earbuds to host a five-band custom EQ.
+The Pixel Buds Pro and Buds Pro 2 are the only Google earbuds to host a five-band custom EQ.

 The Google Pixel Buds Pro also include a handful of EQ presets within the app.
 These include Default, Light Bass, Heavy Bass, Balanced, Vocal Boost, Clarity, and Last Saved.
-I hope Google will provide its Pixel Buds A Series 2 with a custom EQ and list of presets at launch.
+I hope Google will provide its Pixel Buds A Series 2 with a custom EQ and many handy presets at launch.
 This is especially important, given that the original A Series buds’ default frequency curve is better suited for speech than music.

 A louder and more bassy sound profile